conan-io/docs/getting_started.rst

 As you can see, some of the libraries end with a ``@`` symbol followed by two strings separated by a slash.
 These fields are the :ref:`user and channel <user_channel>` for the Conan package, and they are useful if you want to make specific changes and disambiguate your modified recipe from the one in the Conan Center or any other remote.

-There are additional community repositories that can be configured and used.
-See :ref:`Bintray Repositories <bintray_repositories>` for more information.
+These are legacy packages, and the ones without user and channel are the ones strongly recommended to use from ConanCenter.

+ConanCenter is the central public repository for Conan packages.
+You can contribute packages to it in the `conan-center-index Github repository <https://github.com/conan-io/conan-center-index>`_.
+If you want to store your own private packages, you can download the free Artifactory Community Edition (CE) directly from the `Conan downloads page <https://conan.io/downloads>`_.

 .. _getting_started_other_configurations:

-Building with Other Configurations
+Building with other configurations
 ----------------------------------

 In this example, we have built our project using the default configuration detected by Conan.
 This configuration is known as the